-Cleland McIver Limited acknowledges the provisions of the Modern Day Slavery Act 2015 and will ensure transpanancy within the company and with suppliers of goods and services to the company.
+Cleland McIver Limited acknowledges the provisions of the Modern Day Slavery Act 2015 and will ensure transparency within the company and with suppliers of goods and services to the company.

-This Cleland McIver Limited Social Compliance Policy applies to the operators of all mills, factories and any other manufacturing premises, whether as contractors or subcontractors, or in any other business capacity where products and goods are manufactured or produced for Cleland McIver Limited.
+The Social and Ethical Compliance Policy applies to all of our suppliers, factories and any other manufacturing premises, whether as contractors or subcontractors, or in any other business capacity where products and goods are manufactured or produced for Cleland McIver Limited.
 Cleland McIver are audited by Verisio to allow for full supply chain transparency and modern slavery compliance.
 We are audited to the Sedex SMETA 2 Pillar assessment.
 We have communicated our Social and Ethical Compliance Policy to all of our suppliers and contractors.

 It is the policy of the Cleland McIver Limited to maintain the highest practical level of security, that ensures access to the company and its systems is controlled in order to ensure a safe and secure working environment and causes the minimum interference to the day-to-day operations.